Xieyyyy/kddrebuttal/README.md

 ## 3. Supplementary efficiency comparisons

-In this section, we perform efficiency comparisons with several baselines including Transformer based methods (Informer, Autoformer, and Fedformer), MLP based (DLinear), and convolutional neural network based methods (MICN and TimeNet).
+In this section, we will compare the efficiency of our approach against several baselines, including Transformer-based methods (Informer, Autoformer, and Fedformer), MLP-based method (DLinear), and convolutional neural network-based methods (MICN and TimesNet).

-Specifically,
-the efficiency comparisons will be conducted in terms of number of parameters (million), time consumption (seconds per epoch), and memory usage (GB), respectively denoted as
+We will specifically evaluate the efficiency comparisons based on the number of parameters (in millions), time consumption (in seconds per epoch), and memory usage (in GB).
-\# Para, TC, and MU for short.
+For brevity, we will refer to these metrics as # Para, TC, and MU, respectively.

 The detailed performance comparison:
 ![Efficiency](efficiency_comp.png)

 Higher resolution image please see ([Link](./effeciency_comp.pdf))

-## 4. A visualization for comparison between high-dimensional embeddings and raw features.
+## 4. A visualization comparing high-dimensional embeddings and raw features

-In this paper, we directly use the raw features rather than performing high-dimensional embeddings.
-And we found that the former strategy can perform better than the latter, shown as the performance comparison of ablation model "LAMEE (embeddings)" in Section 4.3.
+In this paper, we have used raw features directly instead of using high-dimensional embeddings.
+We have found that this strategy performs better than the latter, as shown in the performance comparison of the ablation model 'LAMEE (embeddings)' in Section 4.3.

-This means that the feature dimension will remain constant across the entire model, and the dimension of latent space equals to the feature dimension.
+This means that the feature dimension remains constant across the entire model, and the dimension of the latent space is equal to the feature dimension.

-From the view of matrix theory, we assume that performing high-dimensional embeddings will yield a non-full rank of latent representations in high-dimensional spaces, and result in information redundancy.
-We simply conduct an experiment to illustrate the phenomenon.
+From a matrix theory perspective, we assume that performing high-dimensional embeddings can result in non-full rank latent representations in high-dimensional spaces, leading to information redundancy.
+We have conducted an experiment to illustrate this phenomenon.

-Specifically, we extract the latent representations after the first projection in a well-trained Transformer model, and use TSNE dimensionality reduction algorithm to project the representations into an 1-dimensional space.
-We compare the sequence after dimensionality reduction and the original input sequence, it obviously that the sequence after dimensionality reduction seriously distorts the sequence of the original input, shown as:
+Specifically, we have extracted the latent representations after the first projection in a well-trained Transformer model and used the TSNE dimensionality reduction algorithm to project the representations into a one-dimensional space.
+We have compared the sequence after dimensionality reduction with the original input sequence, and it is apparent that the sequence after dimensionality reduction seriously distorts the sequence of the original input, as shown below:
 ![Comparison](latent_eff.png)

 Higher resolution image please see ([Link](./latent_eff.pdf)).

-Note that this is just an assumption based on the experimental phenomenon.
-In the future, we will pay more attention to this phenomenon and try to explain it.
+Please note that this is just an assumption based on the experimental phenomenon.
+In the future, we plan to focus more on this phenomenon and try to provide a more detailed explanation.